Babi Yar: Survivors

 One of the most often-cited parts of Anatoly Kuznetsov's documentary novel Babi Yar is the testimony of Dina Pronicheva, an actress of the Kyiv Puppet Theatre, and a survivor.
 She was one of those ordered to march to the ravine, to be forced to undress and then be shot.
 Jumping before being shot and falling on other bodies, she played dead in a pile of corpses.
 She held perfectly still while the Nazis continued to shoot the wounded or gasping victims.
 Although the SS had covered the mass grave with earth, she eventually climbed through the soil and escaped.
 Since it was dark, she had to avoid the torches of the Nazis finishing off the remaining victims still alive, wounded, and gasping in the grave.
 She was one of the very few survivors of the massacre and later related her story to Kuznetsov.
 At least 29 survivors are known.

 In 2006, Yad Vashem and other Jewish organisations started a project to identify and name the Babi Yar victims.
 However, so far, only 10% have been identified.
 Yad Vashem has recorded the names of around 3,000 Jews murdered at Babi Yar, as well as those of some 7,000 Jews from Kyiv who were murdered during the Holocaust.

-Syrets concentration camp

-In the course of the German occupation, the Syrets concentration camp was set up in Babi Yar.
-Interned communists, Soviet prisoners of war (POWs), and captured resistance members were murdered there, among others.
-On 18 February 1943, three Dynamo Kyiv football players (Trusevich, Klimenko, and Kuzmenko) who took part in the Match of Death with the German Luftwaffe team were also murdered in the camp.

 Concealment of the crimes

 Before the Nazis retreated from Kyiv ahead of the Soviet offensive of 1944, they were ordered by Wilhelm Koppe to conceal their atrocities in the East.
-Paul Blobel, who had been in control of the mass murders in Babi Yar two years earlier, supervised the Sonderaktion 1005 in eliminating its traces.
+Paul Blobel, who had been in control of the mass murders in Babi Yar two years earlier, supervised the "special action" Sonderaktion 1005 to eliminate its traces.
 The Aktion was carried out earlier in all extermination camps.
-The bodies were exhumed, burned and the ashes scattered over farmland in the vicinity.
-Several hundred prisoners of war from the Syrets concentration camp were forced to build funeral pyres out of Jewish gravestones and exhume the bodies for cremation.
+The bodies were exhumed, burned and the ashes were scattered over farmland in the vicinity.
+Several hundred prisoners of war from the Syrets concentration camp were forced to exhume the bodies for cremation in funeral pyres built atop layers of stolen Jewish gravestones.